 Deposits related to the Bonneville shoreline and transgressive phase of Lake Bonneville: Mapped between the Bonneville and Cedar Valley Lake shorelines.
-The Bonneville shoreline is at elevations of about 5140 to 5175 feet (1567-1577 m) in and near the Goshen Pass quadrangle (table 1).
+The Bonneville shoreline is at elevations from about 5140 to 5175 feet (1567-1577 m) in and near the Goshen Pass quadrangle (table 1).

-Qlgb Lacustrine gravel and sand (upper Pleistocene) - Moderately to well-sorted, clast to matrix supported, pebble to cobble gravel, with boulders near bedrock sources, with a matrix of sand and pebbly sand; locally interbedded with thin beds and lenses containing silt and clay; clasts commonly subrounded to rounded, but some deposits consist of poorly sorted, angular gravel derived from nearby bedrock outcrops; clast types include local and transported Paleozoic limestone and sandstone, and Tertiary volcanic and sedimentary rocks from the Soldiers Pass Formation and Mosida Basalt (Christiansen and others, 2007; Biek and others, 2009); bedding is planar and cross-bedded; overlies bedrock in the southeast corner of the quadrangle near Goshen Pass; some thin unmapped areas of gravel and sand overlie exposed bedrock; estimated thickness less than 50 feet (15 m).

-Qlsb Lacustrine sand and silt (upper Pleistocene) - Well-sorted, subrounded to rounded, fine to coarse sand, with silt and minor pebbly gravel; typically laminated; gastropods locally common; deposited in relatively shallow water nearshore, downslope from transgressive gravel and sand (Qlgb); overlies coarser-grained beach gravel, indicating deposition in increasingly deeper water in the transgressing lake; distinguished on aerial imagery from surrounding and incised alluvial-fan deposits by bench geomorphology and lighter color; estimated thickness less than 30 feet (10 m).
+- Qlgb Lacustrine gravel and sand (upper Pleistocene) Moderately to well-sorted, clast to matrix supported, pebble to cobble gravel, with boulders near bedrock sources, with a matrix of sand and pebbly sand; locally interbedded with thin beds and lenses containing silt and clay; clasts commonly subrounded to rounded, but some deposits consist of poorly sorted, angular gravel derived from nearby bedrock outcrops; clast types include local and transported Paleo-zoic limestones and sandstones, and Tertiary volcanic and sedimentary rocks from the Soldiers Pass Formation and Mosida Basalt (Christiansen and others, 2007; Biek and others, 2009); planar and cross-bedded beds; overlies bedrock in the southeast corner of the quadrangle near Goshen Pass; some thin unmapped areas of gravel and sand overlie exposed bedrock; estimated thickness less than 50 feet (15 m). - Qlsb Lacustrine sand and silt (upper Pleistocene) Well-sorted, subrounded to rounded, fine to coarse sand, with silt and minor pebbly gravel; typically laminated; gastropods locally common; deposited in relatively shallow water near-shore, downslope from transgressive gravel and sand (Qlgb); overlies coarser-grained beach gravel, indicating deposition in increasingly deeper water in the transgressing lake; distinguished on aerial imagery from surrounding and incised alluvial-fan deposits by bench geomorphology and lighter color; estimated thickness less than 30 feet (10 m).

-Mixed-Environment Deposits
+Mixed-environment deposits

-- Qac Alluvial and colluvial deposits, undivided (Holocene to upper Pleistocene) - Poorly to moderately sorted, generally poorly stratified, clay- to bouldersize, locally derived sediment; rounded to angular clasts; mapped where alluvium and colluvium (slope wash and soil creep) grade into one another or are intermixed and cannot be shown separately at map scale; mapped where the alluvium is mostly fan alluvium and in small drainages where stream and fan alluvium and colluvium from the sides of the drainage are intermixed; small, unmapped deposits are likely present in most small drainages; thickness less than 15 feet (5 m). - Qam Alluvial mud-flat and marsh deposits, undivided (Holocene to upper Pleistocene) - Well-sorted, finegrained, alluvial mud-flat and marsh deposits, with organic-rich sediment associated with wetlands; main source of stream flow is the Fairfield Spring to the northwest of the deposit in the Cedar Fort quadrangle (Biek, 2004a; Hurlow, 2004; Jordan and Sabbah, 2012); commonly wet, but seasonally dry; may locally contain peat deposits and gastropods; overlies lacustrine fine-grained deposits (Qlf) and grades laterally into undivided lacustrine, alluvial, and marsh deposits (Qla, Qlam); supports the growth of short reeds; distinguished from undivided lacustrine and alluvial and marsh deposits (Qlam) by the separation of lacustrine deposit mounds (Qlf) from lowlying alluvial mud-flat and marsh deposits; estimated thickness less than 15 feet (5 m).
+- Qac Alluvial and colluvial deposits, undivided (Holocene to upper Pleistocene) Poorly to moderately sorted, generally poorly stratified, clay- to boulder-size, locally derived sediment; rounded to angular clasts; mapped where alluvium and colluvium (slopewash and soil creep) grade into one another or are intermixed and cannot be shown separately at map scale; mapped where the alluvium is mostly fan alluvium and in small drainages where stream and fan alluvium and colluvium from the sides of the drainage are intermixed; small, unmapped deposits are likely present in most small drainages; thickness less than 15 feet (5 m). - Qam Alluvial mud-flat and marsh deposits, undivided (Holocene to upper Pleistocene) Well-sorted, fine-grained, alluvial mud-flat and marsh deposits, with organic-rich sediment associated with wetlands; main source of stream flow is the Fairfield Spring to the northwest of the deposit in the Cedar Fort quadrangle (Hurlow, 2004; Jordan and Sabbah, 2012); commonly wet, but seasonally dry; may locally contain peat deposits and gastropods; overlies lacustrine fine-grained deposits (Qlf) and grades laterally into undivided lacustrine, alluvial, and marsh deposits (Qla, Qlam); supports the growth of short reeds; distinguished from undivided lacustrine and alluvial and marsh deposits (Qlam) by the separation of lacustrine deposit mounds (Qlf) from low-lying alluvial mud-flat and marsh deposits; estimated thickness less than 15 feet (5 m). - Qla Lacustrine and alluvial deposits, undivided (Holocene to upper Pleistocene) Well-sorted, sand, silt, clay, marl, pebble gravel, and sandy gravel; mapped in areas of spring-fed mixed alluvial and lacustrine deposits that cannot be shown separately at map scale, or because the deposits are gradational into each other, or thin patches of one unit overlie the other; gastropods locally common; located near the Sinks, below the Cedar Valley Lake shoreline on the south half of the quadrangle, and near Goshen Pass; likely includes areas of mixed lacustrine, alluvial, and marsh deposits (Qlam) too small to be mapped separately; estimated thickness less than 20 feet (6 m).